aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/tickets/02-network-internet-access.md

 ---

-## Analysis
+## Initial Assessment

 The device showed an active Wi-Fi connection, so the issue was not treated as a simple disconnected-network problem.

-The case was checked using the "4W" scope method:
+The case was checked using the "4W" scope formula:

 - **Who is affected?** One user / one device
 - **What is the issue?** Websites do not load although Wi-Fi is connected